-We can’t begin to understand the depth of God’s love for us or to grasp what he saved us from, until we start to appreciate the atonement.
+We can’t begin to understand the depth of God’s love for us.
+Additionally, we can’t grasp what he saved us from until we start to appreciate the atonement.

 Go with me over to Dawn Klinge‘s for the rest of this post.

 Click HERE to read on.